Hunt For New Coronavirus Treatments Includes Gene-Silencing And Monoclonal Antibodies

 "We're trying to identify antibodies from patients who have recovered from infection," says Ester Falconer, head of research and development at AbCellera, "because their finely tuned immune systems have already figured out a way to clear the virus."

-AbCellera is part of a program run by the Defense Advanced Research Projects Agency called the Pandemic Prevention Platform.
+AbCellera is part of the Pandemic Prevention Platform, a program run by the federal Defense Advanced Research Projects Agency.
 The company has developed a rapid way to analyze the blood from a recovered patient.

 "We can very quickly — in less than a day — look through many millions of different immune cells," Falconer says, and find the antibodies that can be turned into a monoclonal drug therapy.